 Whenever canola is in bloom during periods of high moisture, it is important to decide whether or not action is required to mitigate this disease.
-Given the importance of this crop to Canadian agriculture, Agriculture and Agri-Food Canada and A.U.G.
+Agriculture and Agri-Food Canada and A.U.G.
 Signals Ltd. (https://augsignals.com/) developed a method to determine when canola crops bloom.
-This approach used both C-Band RADARSAT-2 and X-Band TerraSAR-X SAR data and a dynamic filtering framework to estimate canola growth stages (McNairn et al., 2018).
+The approach uses C-band and X-band SAR data and a dynamic filtering framework to estimate canola growth stages (McNairn et al., 2018).

 RADARSAT-2 soil moisture map

-As a rule, radar backscatter tends to increase with increasing soil moisture.
-Agriculture and Agri-Food Canada applies a physical model – the Integral Equation Model (IEM) – to retrieve surface (0-5 cm) soil moisture information using C-Band SAR data.
+As a rule, radar backscatter tends to increase when more moisture is present in the soil.
+Agriculture and Agri-Food Canada applies a physical model – the Integral Equation Model (IEM) – to retrieve surface (0-5 cm) soil moisture information using C-band SAR data.

-In this example, the IEM model is applied to RADARSAT-2 SAR imagery collected over an agricultural region in southern Manitoba where large soil moisture variations can occur.
+In this example, the IEM model is applied to RADARSAT-2 SAR imagery collected over an agricultural region in southern Manitoba where a wide range of soil moisture conditions can occur.
 Wetter soils are colour-coded in shades of blue; circular pivot irrigation fields are clearly visible.

 Further references and links related to this sections are located here.

-Next topic explains how AAFC collects, processes and integrates image and field data to create Annual Space-Based Crop Inventory.
+Now you know about SAR sensitivities and imaging characteristics with regard to crop canopy, surface roughness, and soil moisture.
+The next topic explains how AAFC collects, processes, and integrates satellite imagery and field data to create Canada’s Annual Crop Inventory.

 Please complete the quiz below to advance to the next lesson.